Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Results

 \subsection{Trends in merchantable wood volume in Washington County}

-Our results indicate the model-based estimator of total merchantable wood volume in Washington County, Maine (approach described in Eqs \ref{model2}-\ref{model2:total}) offers substantial improvements in precision relative to the annual, post-stratified estimator (Figures \ref{fig:volume}-\ref{fig:volume_cv}).
-Specifically, we show 95\% credible intervals associated with model-based point estimates are consistently narrower than 95\% confidence intervals associated with the direct estimator (Figure \ref{fig:volume}).
-On average over the period 1999-2019, the coefficient of variation of the model-based estimator was 55.9\% lower than that of the direct estimator (ranging from 48.9\%-62.4\% lower across all years) (Figure \ref{fig:volume_cv}), indicating the model-based estimator is more than twice as precise as the direct estimator for our population of interest.
-Further, consistent alignment of direct and model-based point estimates suggests the model-based estimator is generally unbiased for the domain of interest (Figure \ref{fig:volume}).
+Our results indicate the model-based estimator of total merchantable wood volume in Washington County, Maine (approach described in Eqs \ref{model2}-\ref{model2:total}) offers substantial improvements in precision relative to the post-stratified estimator (Figures \ref{fig:volume}-\ref{fig:volume_cv}).
+Specifically, we show 95\% credible intervals associated with model-based point estimates are consistently narrower than 95\% confidence intervals associated with the post-stratified estimator (Figure \ref{fig:volume}).
+On average over the period 1999-2019, the relative standard error of the model-based estimator was 55.9\% lower than that of the post-stratified estimator (ranging from 48.9\%-62.4\% lower across all years) (Figure \ref{fig:volume_cv}), indicating the model-based estimator is more than twice as precise as the post-stratified estimator for our domain of interest.
+Further, consistent alignment of post-stratified and model-based point estimates suggests the model-based estimator is generally unbiased for the domain of interest (Figure \ref{fig:volume}).